robertangeles/repo-ai-prompts/write-human-essay.md

 - Keep it honest.
 Avoid forced friendliness or fake enthusiasm.
 - End with a challenge or strategic question that invites executive dialogue.
 - Think of adding three strategic hashtags to represent that main idea of the essay.
-- Write a detailed prompt for Midjourney using the style of Hiroshi Nagai that captures the essence of this essay.
+- Write a detailed prompt for Midjourney that captures the essence of this essay in the style of Hiroshi Nagai: minimalist composition, vivid colors with vibrant and pastel tones, clean lines, smooth airbrushed gradients, depicting serene landscapes with elements like palm trees, swimming pools, and modernist architecture; absence of people, dreamlike atmosphere, emphasis on light and shadow, evoking nostalgia and tranquility.
 You will put this in the [Midjourney] Subheading.

 # INPUT